kosall5220/sep11-freedom-project/blog/entry02.md

 ### Context
 As of now, I a still taking steps to learn about my tool Firebase.
 To continue to learn I watched more videos from [“Getting Started With Firebase 9”](https://www.youtube.com/playlist?list=PL4cUxeGkcC9jERUGvbudErNCeSZHWUVlb) playlist by Net Ninja on youtube.

+### EDP
+Currently I'm still in the planning stage of the engineering design process.
+For my project I plan to use Firebase to create a Firestore collection (e.g., memories) to store memory entries.
+I also plan to have real-time data collection on my app so  if the user updates a memory, it reflects in real-time.

+I plan to continue brainstorming plans for my project so when I do move on to the next stage of the EDP (Creating a prototype) it will be easier to complete.

 ### Learning

 #### Adding documents to database